NitinSohal/MeetCove/README.md

   npm start
 ```
 # Usage
-To use the application, open https://nitinsohal.github.io/Weather-Wizard/ in your web browser.
-Enter a location in the search bar and click the "Search" button to get weather information for that location.
-The application will display the current weather conditions.
+1. Open https://meet-cove.vercel.app/ in your web browser.
+2. When the app loads, an alert prompt will appear asking you to enter your name.
+3. Enter your name in the alert prompt and click the "Ok" button.
+4. If you are using the app without an ID you will create a new room for yourself.
+   If you are using the app with an ID, you will join the room associated with that ID.
+5. Once you are in the room, you can share high-quality audio and video with the other users present in the room.
+6. Additionally, the app allows you to share your screen with other users in the room, enabling you to collaborate effectively.

 # Contributing
 If you would like to contribute to the project, please follow these steps: